kennkitchen/KennKitchen/README.md

 Lest ye think that I'm some kind of old-school-only nerd, all of those ReactJS/VueJS/Angular front-ends need to call APIs and I love microservices.
 (Even in NodeJS if push comes to shove! 😁) Also, MongoDB starts with an "M" and I'm really into automating things (i.e. Ansible, BASH) so that backend things just work without a lot of extra hands-on.

-- 🔭 I'm currently working on ~~a secret plan to take over the universe and install Linux on it~~ fleshing out the service we offer at [webinology.io](https://webinology.io) (where, if you're a web developer, we can be the "ops" to your "dev");
+- 🔭 I'm currently working on ~~a secret plan to take over the universe and install Linux on it~~ devoting a lot of my time and energy to the best company I've ever worked with, [Media Cause](https://mediacause.com);
 - 🌱 I'm currently learning more about Ansible (I can never get enough) and CI/CD across different platforms;
 - 😸 Ask me about my cats (you won't be sorry, I promise, here are some home movies...)
 - 😄 Pronouns: he/him